Anosov contact metrics, Dirichlet optimization and entropy: Important examples

 \subsection{Examples with $\widetilde{SL}(2,\mathbb{R})$-geometry}

 Geodesic flows of a hyperbolic surfaces $\Sigma$ considered on the unit tangent space $UT\Sigma$ provide a rich class of examples for many areas of mathematics.
-In particular, they yield the prototypical examples of Anosov systems, as well as classical examples of Reeb flows in contact geometry.
-Furthermore, their significance from a Riemannian geometric point of view, partly relies on the fact that they admit a $\widetilde{SL}(2,\mathbb{R})$ algebra.
+In particular, they yield the prototypical examples of Anosov systems, classical examples of Reeb flows in contact geometry, and their significance in Riemannian geometry partly relies on the fact that they admit a $\widetilde{SL}(2,\mathbb{R})$ algebra.
 The theory of contact metric geometry provides a context in which all these areas of mathematics interact, and in fact coincide in the case of critical contact metrics.
 See \cite{pat} for a thorough reference, \cite{katgeo} for a dynamical approach, \cite{geiges,mcduff} for a contact geometric treatment and \cite{bl,torsion} for appearances in contact metric geometry.